A chronicle of the July Uprising

 The declaration of the nine-point movement and ultimately the one-point movement sparked massive protests all over the country.
 Besides Dhaka, every major city and town turned into a battlefield between students alongside common people and government forces.
 Defying curfew, protesters gathered in thousands at city centres, parks, major streets and other public places demanding Hasina’s resignation and enforcing the blockades and non-cooperation movement.

 While police, BGB and AL frequently opened fire at protesters, killing them in hundreds, protesters also resisted and drove them away.
-Some of the most vicious fighting took place in Jatrabari where protesters sacrificed their lives to take control of Dhaka-Chattrogram highway.
+Some of the most vicious fighting took place in Jatrabari where protesters sacrificed their lives to take control of the Dhaka-Chattrogram highway.

 The police and Awami League cadres fired live rounds at the protesters.
 Photo: Rajib Raihan